galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 The most common definition proviene de la tradición positivista en las ciencias aplicadas; it appeals to the function of teaching students to analyse and develop reading and writing tasks from the perspective of formal logical patterns of coherence, and determining if the conclusions can be derivated from the evaluated data ({% cite Giroux1988 %}).
 Is it enought?

-In his famous work "Dialectics of Ideology and Technology", the American sociologist Alvin Gouldner  pointed out that, in contrast to this superficial and clearly insufficient conception, *critical thinking must be capable of questioning even the logic of reasoning itself*, that is, it must be capable of problematising what has hitherto been treated as self-evident, of turning into an object of reflection what had previously been simply a tool ({% cite Gouldner1976 %}).
+In his famous work *Dialectics of Ideology and Technology*, the American sociologist Alvin Gouldner  pointed out that, in contrast to this superficial and clearly insufficient conception, **critical thinking must be capable of questioning even the logic of reasoning itself**, that is, it must be capable of problematising what has hitherto been treated as self-evident, of turning into an object of reflection what had previously been simply a tool ({% cite Gouldner1976 %}).

 > <comment-title>Frankfurt School and Critical Thinking </comment-title>
 >
-> *Some critical theorists of the first generation, including Max Horkheimer, Theodor Adorno and Walter Benjamin, argue that in Western democracies the capacity for critical reasoning is rapidly being eclipsed.*
+> Some critical theorists of the first generation, including Max Horkheimer, Theodor Adorno and Walter Benjamin, argue that in Western democracies the capacity for critical reasoning is rapidly being eclipsed.
 >
-> *Pointing to developments such as the intrusion of the state, the culture industry and the concentration of wealth in fewer and fewer people, these thinkers fear that the ideological and material conditions that make public interaction and critical thinking possible are being undermined by the increasing standardisation, fragmentation and commercialisation of everyday life.*
+> Pointing to developments such as the intrusion of the state, the culture industry and the concentration of wealth in fewer and fewer people, these thinkers fear that the ideological and material conditions that make public interaction and critical thinking possible are being undermined by the increasing standardisation, fragmentation and commercialisation of everyday life.
->
-> Teacher as intellectuals: towards a critical pedagogy of learning.
-Henry Giroux.
 >
 {: .comment}